 If you are feeling unwell and need assistance a phonecall to our team will ensure you get the help you need.
 However Manurewa Medical is far more than just a place to go when you become unwell.
 Our doctors have gone through extensive medical training to enable them to help children and adults of all ages with a range of difficulties, whether they are physical or emotional.
 We aim to work with our patients to provide great health care, whether that involves treatment of a sickness, checking for and excluding more significant problems, or ongoing care for a longstanding problem.
 Most of the time this care can be done by our doctors and nurses at Manurewa Medical, but we are also at the centre of the healthcare hub, working closely with specialists and hospital clinics in providing seamless care.

-Immunisations are provided at all primary care practices and are one of the most important services they provide.
-Immunisation has led to the decline of many lethal diseases including, most recently, meningococcal B meningitis.
+Immunisations are one of the most important services we provide as they have led to the decline of many lethal diseases .
 There is lots and lots of evidence that shows this reduction in the chance of having a lethal disease by being vaccinated vastly outweighs any risks so here at Manurewa Medical we are keen and skilled at giving immunisations.
 With modern vaccine research and production systems reactions to immunisations are now rare.

 Babies are routinely immunised for tetanus, polio, whooping cough, diphtheria, hepatitis B and haemophilus influenza type B, pneumococcal disease, measles, mumps and rubella.
 Most of these are given in combination, to minimise the number of injections needed.
 Injections are normally done by our specially qualified nurses, having ensured beforehand that the child is not ill or suffering from allergies.
 Each child has his or her own document to keep a record of these injections, usually their Well Child book.
 The immunisation record will need to be shown, for example, when starting school or early childcare.
-Our nurses will also record the immunisation details on New Zealand’s National Immunisation Register as well as our own computer system.
-This information system holds details of all immunisations given to children here.
+We record the immunisation details on New Zealand’s National Immunisation Register as well as our own computer system.
 The computer will alert families when immunisations are due.
-Pneumococcal vaccine and human papillomavirus (HPV) vaccine are now included in the immunisation programme.

 Manurewa Medical offers a range of acccident related services and we are able to deal with most minor accident care.
 If we are not able to deal with an injury we will refer on to the appropriate service.